Process of Ultrasonic Welding:

 The vibrating energy is then transmitted through the booster that will increase the amplitude of the acoustic wave.
 The acoustic waves are then transmitted to the horn.
 The horn is an acoustic tool that transfers the vibrating energy directly to the components being assembled, and it additionally applies a welding pressure.
 The vibrations are transmitted through the workpiece to the joint area.
 The parts are “scrubbed” together under pressure at 20000 cycles per second.
 Here the vibrating energy is converted to heat through friction this then softens or melts the thermoplastic, and joins the components together.
 As the atoms are combined between the components to be welded, a real metallurgical bond is made.

-Welding Temperature Achieved:
+Ultrasonic Welding Temperature Requirement:

 Ultrasonic welding produces a localized temperature rise from the combined effects of elastic hysteresis, interfacial slip and plastic deformation.
 The weld interfaces reach roughly 1/3 the temperatures required to melt the metals.
 Since the temperature doesn’t reach the melting point of the material, the physical properties of the welded material are preserved.
 As the ultrasonic welding method is an exothermic reaction, as welding time will increases so does weld temperature.